-In football, the end zones are the rectangular boxes placed on each end of the field in which touchdowns are scored.
-They are made up of four sides outlined by white lines that are called the goal line, end line, and the two sidelines.
-At most levels, orange square pylons also mark the corners of each end zone.
+In football, the end zones are the rectangular areas on each end of the field in which touchdowns are scored.
+On all four sides, end zones are outlined by white lines that are called the goal line, the end line, and the two sidelines.
+At most levels, orange pylons also mark the corners of each end zone.

-The length of each zone, from the goal line to the back of the end zone is ten (10) yards deep; the width of each end zone in between the two sidelines is one-hundred and sixty (160) feet (the same width as the field itself).
+The depth of each end zone, from the goal line to the back of the end zone, is 10 yards.
+The width of each end zone between the two sidelines is 160 feet, or 53.3 yards, (the same width as the field itself).

-The end zones make up about 1/6th of the field.
-Including the added yardage of both end zones (20 yards), a football field is a total of one-hundred and twenty (120) yards long and one-hundred and sixty (160) feet wide.
-The field goal uprights are placed out of bounds centered directly in the back of the end zone.
+The end zones make up about 1/6th of the area of the field.
+Including the added yardage of both end zones (20 yards), a football field is a total of 120 yards long and 160 feet wide.
+The field goal uprights are placed out of bounds on the end lines, centered directly in the back of the end zone.